 7. What is the distribution fee for the PPV contract?

-The PPV contract provides for negative distribution fees (discount off the contract price).
-The first option period distribution fees are:
+The PPV contract provides for negative distribution fees (discount off the contracted price).
+The current distribution fees are as follows:

 Fast Pay: -9.15%